Erdash4/st-emojis/README.md

 - Emoji images are stored in extension settings as data URLs when uploaded.
 - The model still receives the text token unless you separately modify prompt text processing.
 - This extension only changes how messages are displayed in the chat UI.
-- Message streaming is broken, so you'll have to disable it to use the extension.